afsc-assessments/ebswp_2023/doc/EBSpollock.md

 Ecosystem Considerations below.
 In that section it is noted that the bycatch of pollock in other target fisheries is more than double the bycatch of other target species (e.g., Pacific cod) in the pollock fishery.

+As noted above, the 2019 B-season suggested that the fishery was dispersed and experienced relatively low catch rates compared to recent years.
+Also, an approach to computing fleet dispersion (the relative distance or spread of the fishery in space) was developed and indicated that while the A-season was the most intensely concentrated for the fleet during this season (since 2000), the B-season indicated the most dispersed fishing activity over the same period (Fig \ref{fig:fleet_dispersal}).
+Fig. \ref{fig:fleet_dispersal}

 ## Management measures